 You can read more about the history of the London-wide survey programme in this GiGLer article.

 It is important that the information we hold is accurate.
 We are continually liaising with the London boroughs to verify the data and ensure the information we hold reflects reality.
 Learn more about our open space data validation and verification process.
-If you would like to help us with this process please contact Julie through our contacts page.
+If you would like to help us with this process please contact Laura through our contacts page.

 Contact GiGL to tell us about an open space.